-We review goodwill for impairment on an annual basis in the fiscal fourth quarter or on an interim basis if an event occurs or circumstances change that would more likely than not indicate that the fair value of the goodwill is below its carrying value.
+Goodwill is not amortized, but is subject to impairment testing.
+We review goodwill for impairment on an annual basis in the fiscal fourth quarter or on an interim basis if an event occurs or circumstances change that indicate goodwill may be impaired.
+We assess goodwill for possible impairment by performing a qualitative assessment to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
+No additional impairment steps are necessary if we qualitatively determine that it is not more likely than not that the fair value of the reporting unit is less than its carrying unit is less than its carrying amount.
 An impairment loss for goodwill would be recognized based on the difference between the carrying value and its estimated fair value, which would be determined based on either discounted future cash flows or another appropriate fair value method.
-Due to the impacts of the COVID-19 pandemic on the general economy, we performed this assessment at each interim period during 2020 as well.
-However, based on the Company's performance, we believed that an impairment was remote during the year.